 How did conflict in the volatile Middle East begin?
 Will peace eventually prevail?
-If so, when and how will this elusive state finally come about?
+If so, when and how will peace finally come to the Middle East?

 The Middle East is one of the world’s continual hotbeds for conflict.
 In recent years Middle East conflicts have seriously impacted the Western world.
 The Sept.
 11, 2001, attack on the United States and subsequent disturbances in European capitals were spawned by tensions in the Middle East.